SargisYonan/uLAPack/README.md

 The user of this library has the option of only using static memory allocation.
 This option is most suitable in embedded environments that can not dynamically allocate memory because of safety concerns with calls to alloc and because of time critical requirements.
 The macro `ULAPACK_USE_STATIC_ALLOC` must be `#define`d at compile time in order to use the static memory allocation feature.
 The static allocation technique relies on using overhead memory in the static matrix memory allocation.
 Due to this technique, the maximum possible row and column dimensions of any matrix object must be explicitly defined at compile time via the macros: `ULAPACK_MAX_MATRIX_N_ROWS` and `ULAPACK_MAX_MATRIX_N_COLS`.
 Any matrix initialized after compile time can not exceed the dimensions defined by the macros, and an error will be returned upon initialization if this is attempted.

 #### Dynamic Memory Allocation
-Define `ULAPACK_USE_STATIC_ALLOC` to specify using dynamic memory allocation for all objects.
+Define `ULAPACK_USE_DYNAMIC_ALLOC` to specify using dynamic memory allocation for all objects.

 #### Choose Your Entry Container Type
 The user of this library has the option of setting the matrix/vector element data type to a desired type via the `ULAPACK_MATRIX_ENTRY_TYPE` `#define`.
 It is recommended that a primitive floating point type is used. `ULAPACK_MATRIX_ENTRY_TYPE` is set to `double` by default, and is `typedef`ed to `MatrixEntry_t` in the source code.